ioccc-src/winner/2018/algmyr/README.md

 channel id outside valid range).
 One argument in particular causes an infinite loop printing whitespace.

-#### Techniques:

-##### Obfuscation:
+### Obfuscation:

 A lot of the obfuscations done came naturally from trying to appease the size tool.
 To name some:

-* One character names
+* One character names.
-* Merging of related (and not so related) arithmetic operations
+* Merging of related (and not so related) arithmetic operations.
-* Short circuiting for flow control to replace some `if`s
+* Short circuiting for flow control to replace some `if`s.
-* Some `#defines`, sadly
+* Some `#defines`, sadly.

 On the intersection of size and obfuscation is the data encoding, which was quite fun to design.

 Some additional obfuscation was done to mathematical formulas.
-Somewhat known expressions was transformed into equivalent but less recognizable counterparts.
+Somewhat known expressions were transformed into equivalent but less recognizable counterparts.

 I have tried to avoid intentional red herrings in the code, although fishy statements are plentiful.

 ### Data encoding:

 The large string in the beginning of the source file contains font data, encoded in base64 using characters in the range `' '` to `'_'`.
-The space was chosen as the zero because the data contains a lot of zeroes, and quite helpfully the size tool ignores whitespace even in strings.
+The space was chosen as zero because the data contains a lot of zeroes, and quite helpfully the size tool ignores whitespace even in strings.
 Without this fact the program would have been too large and the decoding feature would have had to go.
 Fortunately this hole in the size spec was readily available. :)